 But in the book I am reading, “Gauguin, Cézanne, Matisse: Visions of Arcadia” by Joseph Rishel 2012, it is suggested that the specific alliance between Arcadia and the state’s promotion of national moral order did not begin until a particular set of mural paintings were displayed at the 1861 Salon.
 These comforting murals, by Pierre Puvis de Chavannes, were quickly purchased by the French state to decorate the new Musee Napoleon in Amiens.

 52 x 55 cm

 The exhibition "Gauguin, Cézanne, Matisse: Visions of Arcadia" was held at the Philadelphia Museum of Art in 2012.
-The goal of the exhibition was to allow visitors to experience works by these three significant post-Impressionist artists, as well as the Arcadian links between them and other contemporary artists.
-In total, the exhibition featured sixty works by 27 different artists!
-Moving beyond the classical treatment of Arcadia that had long dominated European painting, the avant-garde (Gauguin, Cézanne, Matisse in particular) interpreted it in new and very different ways.
+The goal was to allow visitors to experience works by these three significant post-Impressionist artists, as well as the Arcadian links between them and other contemporary artists.
+In total, the exhibition featured sixty works by 27 artists!
+Moving beyond the classical treatment of Arcadia that had long dominated European painting, the avant-garde (especially Gauguin, Cézanne, Matisse) interpreted it in new and very different ways.
 Their work in turn provided a foundation for later European, modernist artists.